filecoin-project/devgrants/rfp-proposals/rfp-proposal-devnet-scripts.md

 ## Maintenance and Upgrade Plans

-Any updates needed to ensure the Devnet Scripts work for a latest implementation of Filecoin network should be performed at no additional cost unless Filecoin nodes or Filecoin Network have undergone significant changes since Protofire’s commencement of the project.
-In this case, Protofire will request additional funding should the changes implementation require more than 10 hours/month.
+Any updates needed to ensure the Devnet Scripts work for a latest implementation of Filecoin network should be performed at no additional cost unless Filecoin nodes or Filecoin Network have undergone significant changes since Altoros’s commencement of the project.
+In this case, Altoros will request additional funding should the changes implementation require more than 10 hours/month.

 # Team